uqwhua/TEA/README.md

 # TEA

-Source code of paper "Exploring Time Information for Entity Alignment", which has been submitted to KDD 2022.
+Source code of paper "TEA: Time-aware Entity Alignment in Knowledge Graphs", which has been submitted to WebConf'2023.

 ## Dependencies